P-seudonymous/cryptonite_taskphase_aryan/External Research/hardware_rfid.md

 Currently, im in possession of only MIFARE 1K CLASSIC cards and tags.

-In the classic 1k,
-The memory layout is as shown below:
+In the classic 1k, the memory layout is as shown below:

 ![alt text](assets/memory_layout_1k.png)

 There are 16 sectors, each sector containing 4 data blocks, and each block containing 16 bytes.